 In Flanders fields.

 Lest We Forget… please join us this Remembrance Day 2021 in a moment of silence to remember the large number of civilians and military personnel who have lost their lives due to war.

 World War 1 resulted in the loss of a huge number of lives.
 Remembrance Day was created as a memorial day, observed since the end of World War 1, to honor the members of the armed forces who died in the line of duty.
 Officially ending with the signing of the Treaty of Versailles on June 28, 1919, the war unofficially ended in 1918 with fighting ceasing at the 11th hour of the 11th day of the 11th month.
 On November 7, 1919, King George V dedicated November 11th as Remembrance Day, and the tradition has continued for the past 100 years.

 The official Canadian National ceremonies are held each November 11th at the National War Memorial in Ottawa, Ontario.
 A service is held, wreaths are laid, and many of the public come to lay poppies, letters and pictures of their loved ones lost.
-Due to the current pandemic, the ceremonies are sure to look a little different this year.
+Due to the ongoing pandemic, the ceremonies may look a little different again this year.